NOTICE OF HEALTH INFORMATION PRIVACY PRACTICES

-THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS THIS INFORMATION.
-PLEASE REVIEW IT CAREFULLY.
+THIS NOTICE DESCRIBES HOW HEALTH INFORMATION ABOUT YOU MAY BE USED OR DISCLOSED BY Planned Parenthood OF Southern New England AND HOW TO ACCESS THIS INFORMATION

 This Notice applies to all of the records generated or received by Planned Parenthood of Southern New England, whether we documented the health information, or another doctor forwarded it to us.
 This Notice will tell you the ways in which we may use or disclose health information about you.
 This Notice also describes your rights to the health information we keep about you, and describes certain obligations we have regarding the use and disclosure of your health information.